UBC-CIC/amazon-transcribe-captions-for-zoom/README.md

 ![alt text](images/zoom_paste_token.png "Paste Zoom token")

 Hit the Start button when you are ready to start recording audio to be transcribed.
-This will prompt a browser response to grant access to your microphone click Allow.
+This will prompt a browser response to grant access to your microphone click 'Allow'.

 ![alt text](images/allow_microphone_access.png "Allow Microphone Access")

 ### Further Recommendations

-This is a Proof of Concept it would be highly recommended to add an authentication layer to this if deploying on campus, one simple solution maybe be an Apache Webhost / Shibboleth and host the static files in the protected directory.
+This is a proof of concept it would be highly recommended to add an authentication layer to this if deploying on campus.

 ### Credits